 With hardwood floors, you get a sleek, play-on-able surface for games, sports, sliding, dancing, and the list goes on.

 We have checked around to confirm that a great deal of bowling has happened on kids’ wood floors even after the Wii came out.
 This blog author recalls heated matches with his younger sister who could throw a mean curve.
-More than a few moments were spent in strategy to make sure a bunch of red, purple and yellow pins crashed into the wall beneath a far bedroom window.
+More than a few moments were spent in strategy to make sure a bunch of red, purple, and yellow pins crashed into the wall beneath a far bedroom window.

 Wood floors also make a perfect landscape for fort-building, racetracks, Nerf hoops, golf, and even cards or dominoes.
 And of course, hardwood flooring is the best choice for dance moves.
 After all, how are fathers (of a certain age) supposed to be able to demonstrate the Tom Cruise Risky Business slide without a hardwood floor surface to do so?
-Or how are they supposed to encourage more modern takes like the “Renegade” on dance-resistant carpet?
+Or how are they supposed to encourage more modern takes like the “Renegade” on a dance-resistant carpet?
 They can’t!
 Hardwood floors, it must be.

 Better than tile or carpet.